cristian-guerrero/legion-go-tricks/README.md

 - Due to an update for the Steam Deck OLED, FPS often gets artificially capped by Steam.
 Usually it's around 72fps
 - FPS slider isn't always accurate
 - (Nobara) Fuzzy screen issue - this happens when an invalid refresh rate is used for your game.
 As a workaround, run the [disable_refresh_rates.sh](./disable_refresh_rates.sh) script to disable problematic refresh rates above 60Hz
-- Bug for Pipewire EQ improvements - Pipewire EQ improvements are an optional sound fix for the LGO
+- Bug for Pipewire EQ sound improvements - Pipewire EQ sound improvements are an optional sound fix for the LGO
   - the `surround-effect.neutral` option still seems to be working as-expected
   - the `surround-effect.game` option has a bug where volume cannot be controlled
   - This is most likely due to a recent Steam Deck OLED related update.